 Ottawa, ON K1R 6H5

-Peace Brigades Canada is a part of a global network of activists who work with human rights activists in places of conflict.
+Peace Brigades Canada is a part of a global network of activists who work with human rights campaigners in places of violent conflict.
 From Nepal to Mexico, Peace Brigades volunteers have accompanied human rights workers as the eyes of the world.
 For more information see http://www.pbicanada.org/

 The above is not an exhaustive list.
 I donate monthly to Interval House and the Wilderness Society.
-In the past many organisations such as the Elizabeth Fry Society had me among their regular donors.
-However, I think my top 10 represent a range of places, from social investing to radical peacemaking, that are my priorities at the end of 2016.
+In the past many organisations such as the Elizabeth Fry Society and FoodShare had me among their regular donors.
+However, I think my top 10 represent a range of places, from social investing to radical peacemaking, that are my priorities at the end of 2017.